-- Always use an initial cap "T" for The Institute but lowercase "t" for the Internal Audit Foundation.
-Also The IIA and the Foundation. - The term "organization" is preferred to the term "company." - Audit "customer" or "client" is preferred to the term "auditee." - "Chief audit executive" is preferred to the term "audit director." - Spell out "percent" within text.
+- Always use initial caps for The Institute and The Foundation.
+Also The IIA and The IIARF. - The term "organization" is preferred to the term "company." - Audit "customer" or "client" is preferred to the term "auditee." - "Chief audit executive" is preferred to the term "audit director." - Spell out "percent" within text.
 Use % in charts and graphs.
 There should be no space between the symbol and the number. - Use only one space between sentences. - Use smart quotes throughout. - No spaces before or after em dashes.